hallieswan/Agora/docker/README.md

 Files in this directory:

-- `Dockerfile`: creates the `agora-data` docker image, which contains data for a particular Agora data release (manifest synId + version) and team images and will seed a mongodb at start up using `import-data.sh`
+- `Dockerfile`: creates the `agora-data-nonmonorepo` docker image, which contains data for a particular Agora data release (manifest synId + version) and team images and will seed a mongodb at start up using `import-data.sh`
-- `docker-compose.yml`: spins up `mongo` and `agora-data` docker containers
+- `docker-compose.yml`: spins up `mongo` and `agora-data-nonmonorepo` docker containers

 ## Workflow Setup

-The following secrets and variables need to be set up in GitHub for the `e2e.yml` workflow to create the `agora/data` Docker image:
+The following secrets and variables need to be set up in GitHub for the `ci.yml` workflow to create the `agora-data-nonmonorepo` Docker image:

 e2e Environment secrets: